Quercus imbricaria (Shingle Oak)

 Shingle Oak, Small-Leaved Oak, Laurel Oak

 Quercus imbricaria (Shingle Oak) is a large deciduous tree of pyramidal habit in youth, eventually becoming rounded to broad-rounded with age.
 The foliage of narrow, oblong, lustrous dark green leaves is unlobed and turns yellow-brown to russet-red in the fall.
-Emerging tinged-red in spring, the leaves tend to persist throughout most of the winter, rustling as they are blown up into the air by a sudden gust of wind.
+Emerging tinged-red in spring, the leaves persist throughout most of the winter, rustling as they are blown up into the air by a sudden gust of wind.
 Inconspicuous yellow-green catkins appear in spring as the leaves emerge.
 The trunk and spreading branches, with their brownish-gray bark and shallow furrows, provide architectural elegance and winter interest.
-Its oval acorns are a valuable source of food for small mammals and birds, but they do not ripen until fall of the second year.
+Its oval acorns are a valuable food source for small mammals and birds, but they do not ripen until the fall of the second year.
 Shingle oak is relatively easy to transplant.
 An ornamental and shade tree, it is also suitable for hedges, screens, and windbreaks.
 It is regarded as a great choice for Western gardens.

-Hardiness | 5
+Hardiness |

-– 8 |
+5 - 8 |

 ---|---|

-Heat Zones | 4
+Heat Zones |

-– 8 |
+4 - 8 |

 Climate Zones | 2, 2A, 2B, 3, 3A, 3B, 4, 5, 6, 7, 8, 9, 10, 14, 15, 16, 18, 19, 20, 21 |